VCTR-Y/Watchlist/README.md

 - As a user, I want to be able to sort my watchlist by their status
 - As a user, I want to be able to keep track of where I left off for **Watching** shows and movies
 - As a user, I want to be able to remove a movie from my watchlist
-- As a user, I when I choose to quit, I want to be reminded to save my watchlist to file and have the option to do so or not
+- As a user, I want to be able to save my to-do list to file
-- As a user, when I start the application, I want to be given the option to load my to-do list from file
+- As a user, I want to be able to be able to load my to-do list from file